 Aside from writing, Tessa enjoys working with other writers and helping them achieve their own publication dreams.
 She began working as an intern for Cyle Young at Hartline Literary in January 2016 and is now an Associate Agent.
-She works with clients across all genres, however her speciality is in MG, YA, and NA fiction in the General and Christian markets.
+She works with clients across all genres, however her speciality is in MG, YA, and non-fiction in the general and Christian markets.

 HARTLINE AGENCY - CYLE YOUNG - FAQ:

 What kinds of works are you looking to represent?

 YA, middle grade, and chapter books, genre fiction, especially romance, love stories, and speculative (sci-fi and fantasy),

 easy readers, picture books and board books, non-fiction (parenting, leadership, ministry, and self-help), movie and screen plays